tkenning/dev.na.bambora.com/source/docs/guides/checkout/form.md

 Don't forget to click **Update** button at the bottom of the page to save your changes.

 ### Testing redirects
-You may fine it helpful tools like [PutsReq](http://putsreq.com) helpful while testing.
+You may fined it helpful tools like [PutsReq](http://putsreq.com) helpful while testing.